...

 Healthcare

-For medical practices and hospital systems, optimizing patient engagement through CRMs involves the following:
+For medical practices and hospital management systems, optimizing patient engagement through CRMs involves the following:

 Improve Patient Care